 Create OAuth Driver

-Implement the OAuth driver class:
+Implement the OAuth driver class with the updated interface:

 // api/app/Integrations/OAuth/Drivers/OAuthNewProviderDriver.php